Not sure if Qdoba is right for you?

 Potential Mitigations

-• Your business advisor can help you research the long-term stability and growth trends of the fast-casual Mexican food sector.
+- A business advisor can help you conduct independent market research to assess the long-term consumer demand for the fast-casual Mexican food segment in your specific area.

 Inexperienced Management